Fruits and Vegetables

 Read each eligibility requirement and then mark each statement in Section 1 that applies.
 To qualify, individuals must meet the following criteria:

-Age - person must be 60 years of age or older the day of application, AND
+Age - An applicant must be 60 years of age or older the day of application,

 SECTION 2